HSBC pre-tax profit up 4.58% at $10.7 bn in first half

 He added that investments in the first half of the year included "hiring more frontline staff in our strongest businesses and expanding our digital capabilities in core markets", saying that the aim was to improve customer service.

-The results met analysts' expectations as they predicted the bank would turn around its bottom line.
+The pre-tax profit figures met analysts' expectations as they predicted the bank would boost its bottom line.

 However, adjusted profit before tax of $12.1bn was down two percent and revenues were tempered by a rise of seven percent in operating expenses to $17.5 billion, which the bank said reflected investments in digital capabilities.